webpack/webpack-cli/.github/CONTRIBUTING.md

 ## Branching Model

 We base our branching model on [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
-Instead of working with a `develop` base branch, we use the `master` branch.
+Instead of working with a `develop` base branch, we use the `next` branch.
 We do it to ease the workflow a bit.
 However, we find that adding prefixes to the branches is useful.

 ## Naming a branch